runemadsen/runemadsen-2012/writings/printing-code/lecture-intro.md

 <iframe width="600" height="450" src="http://www.youtube.com/embed/2B-XwPjn9YY" frameborder="0" allowfullscreen data-slideshow="self"></iframe>

-Some important but less known innovations of Steve Jobs is Postscript, a vector-like language that made it possible for the first time, to make your printed pages look exactly like what was on your computer, and hypercard, a UI-programming language for the early Machintosh computers.
+The computer became a tool for creation.

 The first computers in arts
 ---------------------------

 Exactly like the Bauhaus, where machines became accessible to ordinary people, the computer slowly became accessible for artists.
-There are too many people to mention here, but here's a few important ones.
+Some of the first ones where the artists known as _The New Tendencies_ movement.

 <img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/intro/nt1_small.jpg" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/intro/nt1.jpg" />

-The group known as the "New Tendencies" explored the use of the computer in the 1960's and 1970's in international exhibitions and the magazine "Bit International".
+The "New Tendencies" explored the use of the computer in the 1960's and 1970's in international exhibitions and the magazine "Bit International".

 <img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/intro/nt2_small.jpg" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/intro/nt2.jpg" />